Thomas-Kr/Thomas-Kr/README.md

 ## My Skills:

-Programming languages: Mainly Python, but also has experience in JavaScript, Golang, and C++.
+Programming languages: Mainly Python, but also has experience in Java, Golang, and C++.

 Web Development: Django, HTML, CSS, WordPress.